-The Australia-Indonesia Centre has partnered with Monash University through the Monash Graduate Research Industry Program.
+The Australia-Indonesia Centre partnered with Monash University to provide applied research experience for students in the Monash Graduate Research Industry Program.

-The Australia-Indonesia Centre is collaborating with 8 out of 12 GRIP research students in the fields of technology and innovation, urban planning and design, and society, governance and transitions.
-Specific research topics that are being investigated within the GRIP include social innovations for water management, bio-filters for urban agriculture and integrated urban water modelling.
-Students have undertaken extensive fieldwork in cities such as Jakarta, Surabaya and Bogor.
-It is expected that the first students of this program will graduate in 2018.
+The Australia-Indonesia Centre collaborated with 8 out of the 12 GRIP research students in the fields of technology and innovation, urban planning and design, and society, governance and transitions.
+Specific research topics investigated included social innovations for water management, bio-filters for urban agriculture and integrated urban water modelling.
+Students have undertook extensive fieldwork in cities such as Jakarta, Surabaya and Bogor.

 Four of the GRIP students (Wikke Novalia, Adam Charette-Castonguay, Behzad Jamali and Martijn Kuller) successfully submitted their doctoral thesis in 2018, with the rest on track to submit in 2019.